Xetibo/ReSet-Doc/sections/Prelude.typ

 pointer map to physical memory.
 On this map, the operating system can control the allowed memory space of the application with the Memory Management Unit.
-Should the process try to access physical memory which is not offered to this process, then the Memory Management Unit will cause an MMU fault signal.
+Should the process try to access physical memory which is not offered to this process, then the MMU will cause an MMU fault signal.

-When loading a potential shared library plugin for ReSet, this would result in two virtual address mappings, one for the ReSet user interface and one for the daemon. @virtual_to_physical visualized both mappings.
+When loading a potential shared library plugin for ReSet, this would result in two virtual address mappings, one for the ReSet user interface and one for the daemon. @virtual_to_physical visualizes both mappings.

 #figure(
   img("virtual_memory.png", width: 80%, extension: "figures"), caption: [Virtual to physical memory mapping],